You can improve your driver score by working on our four monitored driving behaviours:

 Remember – the speed limit is the legal maximum speed for that road.
-It doesn’t necessarily mean it’s safe to drive at that speed, you’ll need to judge the conditions.
+It doesn’t necessarily mean it’s safe to drive at that speed, so you’ll need to judge the conditions.

-Easy does it!
+When it comes to accelerating, easy does it!
 It’s widely accepted that many accidents are a result of dangerous or risky driving manoeuvres, and driving aggressively.

-You can help to improve your Acceleration score by accelerating gently and driving smoothly.
-This could save you money by improving your score, and you’ll use less fuel too!
+You can help to improve your acceleration score by accelerating gently and driving smoothly.
+This could save you money by improving your score, and you’ll use less fuel too.

 When you need to stop or slow down, decelerate smoothly to allow yourself more time to think about what’s coming up on the road ahead.

-Think about the weather conditions too, on wet roads you should double the usual distance and even more on icy or snow covered roads.
+Think about the weather conditions too: on wet roads you should double the usual distance and even more on icy or snow covered roads.